 “planning schemes” means —

-(a) any town planning scheme under the Town Planning Act that is in operation in the redevelopment area immediately before the commencement of this Act; and
+(a) any town planning scheme under the Town Planning and Development Act 1928 that is in operation in the redevelopment area immediately before the commencement of this Act;

+(aa) any local planning scheme under the Planning and Development Act 2005 that is in operation in the redevelopment area immediately before the appointed day; and

 (b) the Metropolitan Region Scheme.

 (4) Subsection (2) has effect subject to any provision of the master plan relating to non-conforming uses.

+[Section 23 amended by No. 38 of 2005 s.
+15.]

 24. Saving

 (1) This Part does not apply to a development that was lawfully being carried out in the redevelopment area immediately before the commencement of this Act.